trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 **My thoughts:** For two lists w/ same length, say `[1, 2, 3]` and `[4, 2, 3]`, the intersecting node is the first element shared by two list when iterate through both lists at the same time.
 In above example, 2 is the elem we are looking for.

-For tow lists w/ different length, say `[1, 1, 1, 2 3]` and `[4, 2, 3]`.
+For two lists w/ different length, say `[1, 1, 1, 2 3]` and `[4, 2, 3]`.
 We can convert this case into above case by first calculating the length difference between those two lists and let larger list proceed that difference number of nodes ahead of time.
-Then we will have 2 list w/ same length.
+Then we will end up w/ 2 lists of the same length.

 eg. The difference between `[1, 1, 1, 2 3]` and `[4, 2, 3]` is 2.
 We proceed the pointer of larger list by 2, gives `[1, 2, 3]`.
-Thus we have 2 lists w/ same length.
+Thus we have 2 lists of the same length.

 **Python Soluion:** [https://repl.it/@trsong/Intersecting-Node](https://repl.it/@trsong/Intersecting-Node)
 ```py